warthog9/tenstorrent.github.io/core/systems/quietbox/specifications.md

 One QSFP-DD cable will need to be connected to **Port 1** on the cards in **Slots 1 and 4**.

 One QSFP-DD cable will need to be connected to **Port 2** on the cards in **Slots 3 and 2**.

+## Environment Specifications

+The TT-QuietBox Liquid-Cooled Desktop Workstation is designed to operate at up to 35°C/95°F external ambient temperatures.